NamReact/short-url-nam-bui/README.md

 ## General info

 A simple short URL website.
-I dont have a domain name so some URL might end up might longer.
+I dont have a domain name so some URLs might end up longer.

 This is only the front end.
 You can find the back end [here](https://github.com/NamReact/short-url-nam-bui-server)